murkl/arch-os/CONTRIBUTING.md

-# Working on Arch OS
+# Contributing

-Everything below follows from one decision: **a commit is built once**.
+Everything here follows from one rule: **a commit is built once**.
 The image on the release page is not a rebuild of what was tested, it is the file that was tested, moved.
 That only works if promoting a commit does not change it, which is why `main` is only ever fast-forwarded.

 ## Branches